OpenFn/gen/README.md

 To see an index of the available language services, head to `localhost:3000`.

+## Finetuning and dependency groups

+`poetry install` will only install the main dependencies - the stuff used in the docker image.

+Dependencies for finetuning (which include huge models) are in a special optional `ft` group in the `pyproject.toml`.

+To install these, do `poetry install --with ft`

 ## CLI

 To communicate with and test the server, you can use `@openfn/cli`.